visdesignlab/mvnv-study-analysis/README.md

 This repository contains all the survey results from the MVNV crowdsourced study as well as the R scripts used to analyze them and the d3 code used to generalize an interactive visualization of the provenance data.

+### Survey
+The MVNV crowdsourced study itself can be found at [https://github.com/visdesignlab/mvnv-study](https://github.com/visdesignlab/mvnv-study).

 ## Survey Data

 The survey data can be found in three formats: JSON for the original data from the firestore database, CSV for exported versions for R processing, and MaxQDA data which contains an export of the qualitative coding done with the survey responses for the open ended explore task.